liuyiqiandrew/liuyiqiandrew.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Yiqi Liu (刘逸奇).
 I usually go by Andrew.
-I am currently a physics graduate student at Princeton university.
+I am currently a physics graduate student at Princeton University.
 My research focus is cosmology.
 I study the origin of the universe via the cosmic microwave background (CMB).

 Before coming to Princeton, I finished my undergraduate degree at Johns Hopkins University majoring in applied math, physics, and pure math.

 At Hopkins, I worked with Prof. [Tobias Marriage](https://physics-astronomy.jhu.edu/directory/tobias-marriage/) and Prof. [Charles Bennett](https://physics-astronomy.jhu.edu/directory/charles-l-bennett/) on the [Cosmology Large Angular Scale Surveyor (CLASS)](https://sites.krieger.jhu.edu/class/) project.
 In addition, I worked with Prof. [Nadia Zakamska](http://zakamska.johnshopkins.edu/) researching a bizzare cataclysmic variable system.

+I like to row and ski during my free time.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.